confidential-containers/confidential-containers/README.md

 - Transparent deployment of unmodified containers
 - Support for multiple TEE and hardware platforms
 - A trust model which separates Cloud Service Providers (CSPs) from guest applications
-- Least privilege principles for the Kubernetes Cluster administration capabilities which impact delivering Confidential Computing for guest application or data inside the TEE.
+- Least privilege principles for the Kubernetes cluster administration capabilities which impact delivering Confidential Computing for guest applications or data inside the TEE

 ## Further Detail